1231301695/TT4L_G6_Requirements_Project/SRS.md

 - Source: University Academic System

 - Interface Purpose: This integration supplies academic data such as grades, attendance records, and billing info.
-This allows the portal to fetch verified academic records for display to students, parents, and lecturers.
+This allows the system to fetch verified academic records for display to students, parents, and lecturers.

 9. **Payment Gateway**